joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

   pixel dimensions of the resized stage.
 (In the other scale modes, the `stageWidth` and `stageHeight` properties always reflect the original width and height of the SWF.)
-In addition, when `scaleMode` is set to `StageScaleMode.NO_SCALE` and the SWF file is resized, the Stage class’s `resize` event is dispatched, allowing you to make adjustments accordingly.
+In addition, when `scaleMode` is set to `StageScaleMode.NO_SCALE` and the SWF file is resized, the Stage class's `resize` event is dispatched, allowing you to make adjustments accordingly.

   Consequently, having `scaleMode` set to `StageScaleMode.NO_SCALE` allows you